Kostianets/TCD/README.md

 - Implements bagging (bootstrap aggregation) to combine multiple estimators for improved performance.
 - Evaluates models using standard metrics—accuracy, precision, recall, and F1 score.
 - Uses Streamlit to provide a simple web interface for testing single comments.
+- Comments in code is written on Slovak language.

 ## Architecture